Time to rethink genetically modified wheat?

 We’re asking this question again because of the news from South America late last year that Brazil will accept the importation of genetically modified wheat flour from Argentina.

 Other countries may follow.
 Australia and New Zealand are reviewing genetically modified wheat.
-The UK has commencé field trials for gene-edited wheat.
+The UK has started field trials for gene-edited wheat.
 Other countries also are interested.

 Huge hurdles remain.
 Farmers in Argentina are now growing thousands of acres of HB4 wheat, genetically modified for drought tolerance, but Brazilian millers are skeptical.
 They worry that consumers don’t want food derived from genetically modified wheat.